danblok/go-file-uploader/README.md

 To upload files you should list their paths as arguments to the CLI
 ```
-cli file1.jpg file2.pdf file3
+sendme file1.jpg file2.pdf file3
 ```

 By default the CLI sends requests on `localhost:8080` host.
-You can change it with `host` flag
+You can change it with `--to` flag
 ```
-cli -host=https://someurl.com file1 file2
+serveme -to=https://someurl.com file1 file2
 ```